NVIDIA/OptiX_Apps/README.md

 * Arbitrary triangle mesh light: Uniformly sampled light geometry, with or without emission texture.
 Also supports a cutout opacity texture.

 To be able to define scenes with these different light types, this example's scene description file format has been enhanced.
-The camera settings as well as the tonemapper settings defined inside the system description file now can be overridden inside the scene description.
+The camera settings as well as the tone mapper settings defined inside the system description file now can be overridden inside the scene description.
 The previous hardcoded light definitions inside the system description file have been removed and the scene description has been changed to allow light material definitions and creation of specific light types with these emissive materials, resp. assigning them to arbitrary triangle meshes.
 Please read the `system_rtigo9_demo.txt` and `scene_rtigo9_demo.txt` files which explain the creation of all supported light types inside a single scene.

-Also the previous compile time switch inside the config.h file to enable or disable direct lighting ("next event estimation") has been converted to a runtime switch which can be toggled insided the GUI.
+Also the previous compile time switch inside the config.h file to enable or disable direct lighting ("next event estimation") has been converted to a runtime switch which can be toggled inside the GUI.
 Note that all singular light types do not work without direct lighting enabled because they do not exist as geometry inside the scene and cannot be hit implicitly.
 (The probability for that is zero.
 Such lights do not exist in the physical world.)

-Additionaly to CUDA peer-to-peer data sharing via NVLINK, the rtigo9 example also allows that via PCI-E, but this is absolutely not recommended for geometry for performance reasons.
+Additionally to CUDA peer-to-peer data sharing via NVLINK, the rtigo9 example also allows that via PCI-E, but this is absolutely not recommended for geometry for performance reasons.
 Please read the explanation of the `peerToPeer` option inside the system description.

 ![rtigo9 light types demo](./apps/rtigo9/rtigo9_demo.png)